Debate about heredity and environment as determinants of physical or mental development

 History of debate

 According to Records of the Grand Historian (94 BC) by Sima Qian, during Chen Sheng Wu Guang uprising in 209 B.C., Chen Sheng asked the rhetorical question as a call to war: "Are kings, generals, and ministers merely born into their kind?"[16]
 (Chinese: 王侯將相寧有種乎).[17]
-Though Chen was obviously negative to the question, the phrase has often been cited as an early quest to the nature versus nurture problem.[18]
+Though Chen was obviously negative to the question, the phrase has often been cited as an early quest into the nature versus nurture problem.[18]

-The question of "innate ideas" or "instincts" were of some importance in the discussion of free will in moral philosophy.
-In 18th-century philosophy, this was cast in terms of "innate ideas" establishing the presence of a universal virtue, prerequisite for objective morals.
+The question of "innate ideas" or "instincts" was of some importance in the discussion of free will in moral philosophy.
+In 18th-century philosophy, this was cast in terms of "innate ideas" establishing the presence of a universal virtue, a prerequisite for objective morals.
 In the 20th century, this argument was in a way inverted, since some philosophers (J. L. Mackie) now argued that the evolutionary origins of human behavioral traits forces us to concede that there is no foundation for ethics, while others (Thomas Nagel) treated ethics as a field of cognitively valid statements in complete isolation from evolutionary considerations.[20]

 Early to mid-20th century